GustavoSMelo/TaskManager/readme.md

 - open your terminal
 - go inside folder `backend` in this project
 - run `composer install`
+- create a `dotenv` using your credentials (is necessary you create account in sendgrid and pass env vars of it)
+- run `php artisan migrate`
 - after that, run: `(sudo) php artisan serve`
 - the backend will run in: http://localhost:8000